UPDATE – JANUARY 2023

 The proposed subject for MPI's briefing

-The proposed focus of MPI's briefing is the consumption and market trends which could be in play by the year 2050.
-By anticipating the key forces of change around demand and the opportunities these create for the sector, our aspiration is to lay the foundations for New Zealand to future-proof the productive capability and capacity of the food and fibre sector.
+The proposed focus of MPI's briefing was the consumption and market trends which could be in play by the year 2050.
+By anticipating the key forces of change around demand and the opportunities these create for the sector, our aspiration was to lay the foundations for New Zealand to future-proof the productive capability and capacity of the food and fibre sector.

-We intend developing the briefing content in 3 stages.
+We intended developing the briefing content in 3 stages.

 - Identifying and prioritising the market-led missions the sector should focus on for success in the future.

 - Finding connections between these missions and the value chain, particularly production, processing, manufacturing, and distribution.